Introduction

 The response or the result of the REST call is stored in the processing context (SharedState) for further processing.

 You can integrate any number of REST call actions into a process.
 You have the option of accessing the values returned in the response.
-This allows you to query the authentication data in an initial REST call, for example, in order to be able to send the next query in the subsequent REST call.
+This allows you to query the authentication data in a first REST call, for example, and then send the next query in the following REST call.

 Dialog-supported data entry - REST API client

-In the REST call action, you can enter all the information required for the REST call with support from the dialog.
-You are guided through a series of dialogs in which the required information is requested.
+In the REST call action, you can enter all the information required for the REST call with dialog support.
+You will be guided through a series of dialogs in which the required information is requested.

 (The Apache HTTP Client 5 acts as a REST API client in the background)